Siminov/core/README.md

 ###### 9. Handling Libraries
 An android library project is a development project that holds shared android source code and resources.
 Other android application projects can reference the library project and, at build time, include its compiled sources in their .apk files.

-Siminov provides mechanism to configure ORM for your library projects.
+Siminov provides mechanism to configure Core for your library projects.

 LICENSE